 As I hear clanging and banging coming from the basement, it’s a good sign for me.
 We’ve been planning our basement renovation for several months now and it’s finally underway.
-Yesterday everything was mapped out on the floor and the rest of the week will be framing, with the electrical work starting on Monday.
+Yesterday, everything was mapped out on the floor and the rest of the week will involve framing, with the electrical work starting on Monday.

 Although we’ve put a lot of thought in to the design, there are always obstacles that come up in any renovation.
 I’ve already had to make some quick decisions about door placement and exactly how high we want the flat screen TV mounted on the wall.
 With my husband being away on business this week, I’m feeling a little pressure and I’m crossing my fingers that it will be in the right spot.

-Here are some photos I’ve pulled inspiration from:
+Here are some sources I’ve pulled inspiration from for our snack bar:

-I love the cabinet paint color, as well as the backsplash of this wet bar configuration shown above via Decor Pad.
+I love the cabinet paint color, as well as the backsplash of this wet bar configuration spotted on Decor Pad.

-If we decide to go with glass door uppers, I may paint the cabinet interiors a pop of color like these via Better Homes and Gardens.
+If we decide to go with glass door uppers, I may paint the cabinet interiors a pop of color like these ones found on Better Homes and Gardens.

-Or perhaps we’ll do a classic white cabinet scheme similar to this one via Houzz.
+Or perhaps we’ll do a classic white cabinet scheme similar to this one shown on Houzz.